How to get support in the Microsoft Intune admin center

 On the Search for solutions pane, specify a few details about an issue in the provided text box.
-As you enter details, the console might offer suggestions based on what you've entered.
+The console might offer suggestions based on the details that you enter.
 Depending on the presence of specific keywords, the console offers one of two support experiences depending on what is available for the product you selected: the traditional support experience and the updated support experience.

 For products that use traditional support, when you enter keywords, the Search for solutions pane returns one or more of the following options.
 These options are based on the details you provide: